 Getting to grips with operating this cleaner is quick, and once you’re up and running it covers floor areas as well as it deals with nooks and crannies.

 The Vax ONEPWR Blade 4 tackled carpet – including a deep pile version – and hard flooring of different types with aplomb in my house, and removed the full gamut of dust, debris, mud, hair and fur.

 I would give it the highest marks for its work on carpet; hard flooring required a few more passes for complete clean.
 But it did achieve top results on both, and wasn’t hard work to push across any type of surface I used it on, even though it does have powerful suction.
 In fact, Vax says that on boost mode, the Blade 4 outperforms the UK’s top three best-selling vacuums on carpet.

 Getting underneath furniture on different floor surfaces was easy because of the design of the cleaner, and it was light enough to make cleaning stairs a breeze, too.

-A crevice tool with a mount that allows it to travel round on board and a dusting brush come with this machine.
+A crevice tool with a mount that allows it to travel round on board, and a dusting brush come with this machine.
 Both function effectively, but I couldn’t have done without the extra in the ProKit 2 toolkit to do all the cleaning jobs around my house I like a vac to be able to do.
-On the upside, this kit is compatible with all Vax Blade models, and comes free if you buy from Vax.
+On the upside, this kit is compatible with all Vax Blade models, and comes free if you buy from Vax directly.